volnt/dotfiles/README.md

 # Welcome to my dotfiles repo

-Here are stored my emacs, fish, awesome and urxvt configuration.
+Here are stored my emacs, awesome and urxvt configuration.

 # Install